 This initial consultation can help answer several vital questions.
-You can learn more about your claim and rights to feel more confident in your decision to hire a lawyer.
+You can learn more about your claim and rights to feel more confident about hiring a lawyer.

 Do you have the right to a personal injury claim?

 In many cases, a lawyer can help determine whether you have the right to file a personal injury claim during your consultation.
-An attorney can look over the basic facts of your case to establish whether you have clear grounds to file a claim.
+An attorney can review your case's basic facts to establish whether you have clear grounds to file a claim.
 The attorney will likely ask about the essential elements of a personal injury claim, such as, who caused your injuries, what circumstances led or contributed to them, and what injuries you suffered.